Essential oils for bed bugs? Make a list of natural treatments for bed bugs.

 3. Thyme oil for Bed Bugs

 Thyme essential oil has characteristic antimicrobial properties that make it an effective substance for eradicating bed bugs.
-In addition, it is a natural repellent which can be used repel bed bugs and deter them from coming to your house.
+It is also a natural repellent that can be used to repel bed bugs and deter them from coming to your house.

-To use the thyme essential oil, dilute about 10 drops with water and spray directly on the infested area.
+Use the thyme essential oil, dilute about 10 drops with water and spray directly on the infected area.
 Or you can put the leaves in a net and place them in the affected places.

 To completely repel bed bugs, you need to apply these procedures for at least 30 days.
 To kill bed bugs, you need to spray the bed bugs with undiluted thyme essential oil.

 However, it is not safe to use undiluted thyme oil near your kids or pregnant women.
-In addition, the oil can increase the blood pressure to dangerous levels in some individuals.
+Besides, the oil can increase the blood pressure to dangerous levels in some individuals.

 Therefore is advisable to consult your medical doctor before you use it on your skin.